geoschem/GEOSChem-python-tutorial/README.md

 # Why Python

 Python is getting incredibly popular in the Earth science community.
-For example, see [Why Python and Jupyter Notebooks](https://unidata.github.io/online-python-training/introduction.html) from UCAR/Unidata's [online Python training](http://unidata.github.io/online-python-training/).
+See [Why Python and Jupyter Notebooks](https://unidata.github.io/online-python-training/introduction.html) from UCAR/Unidata's [online Python training](http://unidata.github.io/online-python-training/).
 AMS has been hosting a [Symposium dedicated to Python](https://ams.confex.com/ams/98Annual/webprogram/8PYTHON.html) for many years; no other programming languages have such a privilege!

 Python's major advantages are: